II. July 17–July 28, 2023

 This course introduces students to major psychological theories and research on human social behavior.
 We look at why humans often help each other but also why they hurt each other.
 Topics covered include empathy, prejudice, helping, compliance, bullying, conformity, and the development of personality.
 A variety of psychological methods for predicting and preventing anti-social behavior are discussed.

 The course establishes a strong grounding in scientific principles and methodology.
 Students are encouraged to think about how empirical methods can be used to measure complex social phenomena, to recognize and appreciate experimental rigor, and ultimately to question common assumptions about human behavior found in ordinary discourse and the popular press.
-The course includes asynchronous work, which students are expected to complete between class sessions.

 Specific course details such as topics, activities, hours, and instructors are subject to change at the discretion of the University.
 Not all instructors listed for a course teach all sections of that course.